ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 ## Pooled Connection {#pooled-connections}

-For applications that do not need in-order delivery of Messages, the Transport Services implementation may distribute Messages of a single Connection across several underlying transport connections or multiple streams of multi-streaming connections between Endpoints, as long as all of these satisfy the Selection Properties.
+For applications that do not need in-order delivery of Messages, the Transport Services implementation may distribute Messages of a single Connection across several underlying transport connections or multiple streams of multi-streaming connections between endpoints, as long as all of these satisfy the Selection Properties.
 The Transport Services implementation will then hide this connection management and only expose a single Connection object, which we here call a "Pooled Connection".
 This is in contrast to Connection Groups, which explicitly expose combined treatment of Connections, giving the application control over multiplexing, for example.

 Pooled Connections can be useful when the application using the Transport Services system implements a protocol such as HTTP, which employs request/response pairs and does not require in-order delivery of responses.
-This enables implementations of Transport Services systems to realize transparent connection coalescing, connection migration, and to perform per-message Endpoint and path selection by choosing among multiple underlying connections.
+This enables implementations of Transport Services systems to realize transparent connection coalescing, connection migration, and to perform per-message endpoint and path selection by choosing among multiple underlying connections.

 ## Handling Path Changes